 "Leading in the B-Suite" biweekly LinkedIn newsletter submitted by Jordan Yahiro, CG-1 LDAC Co-Chair

 "These newsletters are conversations with prominent Black leaders about life, race, and leadership.
 The leadership lessons are relevant to all aspiring and current leaders and often include inspiring stories of overcoming adversity.
 By touching on the interviewees' personal and professional lives, the newsletters demonstrate how leaders find their own individual purpose and become successful in their respective organizations."

-Have a recommendation for next year’s list?
+Have a recommendation for next year’s theme or a selection to be included on an upcoming list?
 We’d love to hear from you.
 Please email us at HQS-SMB-OfficeofLeadership@uscg.mil.